The Secret Box contains examples of the following Tropes: YMMV goes here

 - Arson, Murder, and Jaywalking: As SpongeBob ponders what's in Patrick's box.What could be in that box that Patrick doesn't want me to see?
 Maybe it's the world's only albino jellyfish.
 Or maybe Patrick's a master jewel thief and it's full of diamonds.
 Or maybe he's a deranged maniac who keeps his victims' severed heads in a box.
 Or even worse... maybe it's a really embarrassing snapshot of me from the Christmas party!

-- Bonus points for the audience for that the third suggestion was correct.
+- Even funnier for the audience in that the third suggestion was correct.

 - Department of Redundancy Department: "It's no secret that the best thing about a secret is secretly telling someone your secret, thereby adding another secret to their secret collection of secrets, secretly."